yuribajraa-png/git-demo/README.md

 # git-demo
-this is the demo for git and gitHub session/
+this is the demo for git and gitHub session.

+author signing off